 The risks posed by this practice are not to be taken lightly.
 Used electronics change hands multiple times in transit and end up in overseas “graveyards” to be picked through by strangers.
-The businesses who relied on their recycler to responsibly handle their assets are instead open to costly and embarrassing exposure for their brands and data.
-Choosing an R2 Certified recycler as your ITAD partner is one easy and important step you can take to protect your business and brand.
+The businesses that relied on their electronic recycler to responsibly handle their assets are instead open to costly and embarrassing exposure for their brands and data.
+Choosing an R2 Certified company as your ITAD partner is one easy and important step you can take to protect your business and brand.

 What is an R2 Certification?